nixer89/rippled/src/README.md

-# rippled Source
+# xrpld Source

 Some of these directories come from entire outside repositories brought in using [git-subtree][].
-This means that the source files are inserted directly into the `rippled` repository.
+This means that the source files are inserted directly into the `xrpld` repository.
 They can be edited and committed just as if they were normal files.
 [git-subtree]: https://github.com/apenwarr/git-subtree

-If you create a commit that contains files both from a subtree, and from the `rippled` source tree, please use care when designing the commit message, since it will appear in the subtree's individual repository when the changes are pushed back to the upstream.
+If you create a commit that contains files both from a subtree, and from the `xrpld` source tree, please use care when designing the commit message, since it will appear in the subtree's individual repository when the changes are pushed back to the upstream.
 Better yet, do not mix files from subtrees and `ripple` in the same commit at all.